-- Depending on the community, as a chapter grows outward it may make sense to become two neighboring chapters.
+Depending on the community, as a chapter grows outward it makes sense to become two neighboring chapters.
 Each Chapter has a regular visit schedule and shares resources when there is a larger event like a Fair.
 Chapters keep in contact with each other and share each other’s news when appropriate.
 It would be against our purpose and philosophy to become cliquish or selective in chapter formation.
 Any qualified team should be welcomed and encouraged to join a chapter.
 Dual membership in chapters is permitted.